kthom123/kthom123/README.md

 ### Hi, I'm Kyle 👋

-I am a fullstack developer and a recent graduate of Le Wagon Tokyo.
+I am a Software Engineer at Evolany and a graduate of Le Wagon Tokyo.

-I am entering the world of programming and enjoy making applications that can help make a difference in the lives of people.
+I enjoy making applications that can help make a difference in the lives of people.
 I have a particular interest in medicine and sports.

 I also enjoy traveling and driving 🚗 and learning new things 📚 I hope to continue learning and developing my skills.